When today’s guest author originally sent me today’s article, I immediately thought to reject it.

 Still, remember how your girlfriend’s close acquaintances built you up when you were trying to ask your partner for that first prom date?

 That memory is the cornerstone of profitable freelance writing ventures – trust from satisfied customers.
 While you can pay people to post artificial testimonials which could aid your reputation as a writer, nothing beats a genuine and heart-felt commentary coming from your real-valued client.
 Nowadays, clients would often check your online profile to check for feedback from your past writing gigs.
-These feedbacks could either make or break you.
+This feedback could either make or break you.

-Building good reputation takes time and dedication.
+Building a good reputation takes time and dedication.
 You could not expect every satisfied client to immediately write a good post about you.
 You will also face minor setbacks, like unfair claims and posts created to ruin your name.
 This, however, should not drag you down.
 Always remember that promise you have sworn to yourself: producing high-quality content rain or shine.

 The three mentioned tips are just some of the many ways you could bolster your chances of turning that project bid into an accepted one.
 Statistics favor those who have made an effort to sell their qualifications and capabilities effectively.
 Over 70% of online freelance projects are being awarded to freelancers, who put the time in highlighting their best portfolio samples or continuously improving their resume’s content.